ardata-tech/nft-minter-contracts/README.md

 # NFT Vanilla Contracts

-The repository consits of BEP 721 & BEP 1155 Protocol Minting Contracts.
+The repository consists of BEP 721 & BEP 1155 Protocol Minting Contracts.

 # Overview
 We considered use cases of NFTs being owned and transacted by individuals as well as consignment to third party brokers/wallets/auctioneers (“operators”).
 NFTs can represent ownership over digital or physical assets.
 We considered a diverse universe of assets, and we know you will dream up many more: